 - Poll Everywhere brings interactive learning to UW classes, and is the official audience response system of the UW.

-- The Student Technology Loan Program allows students to borrow laptops, tablets, audiovisual tools and accessories.
+- The Student Technology Loan Program allows you to borrow laptops, tablets, audiovisual tools and accessories.
 Scout can also help you find the technology tools and resources you need.

 - Get help using many learning technologies: check out UW-IT’s online documentation.

-Many technology spaces are available for student use—from learning commons to computer labs, classrooms to technology pods.
+Many technology spaces are available for your use—from learning commons to computer labs, classrooms to technology pods.
 Scout can help you find the perfect study space, campus food, and tech tools.

 Never used a piece of technology before, or need some help getting up to speed on the latest tools?
 Technology training is available to help you develop your information technology skills.